e-wrks/edh-vscode-formatter/README.md

 #### Trailing Commas

 Trailing commas are permited by the language syntax to greatest extent, but it's up to you to write ones here and there, the formatter won't add or remove commas anyway.

 ### String Quotes

-There're actually **6** quotation marks for string literals in **Edh**, i.e. double quote (`"`), single quote (`'`), backtick (`) and the triple forms of them.
+There're actually **6** quotation marks for string literals in **Đ**, i.e. double quote (`"`), single quote (`'`), backtick (`) and the triple forms of them.
 All support multi-line contents.

 The formatter won't queston your choice.

-> Neither should an **Edh** linter do that, for one to come sooner or later.
+> Neither should an **Đ** linter do that, for one to come sooner or later.

 ### Margins